Newly confident, Boeing CEO Calhoun offers hints of next new airplane

 Since then, Boeing has stumbled through repeated production setbacks.
 And yet, deliveries of the Washington-built MAX and the South Carolina-built 787 Dreamliner — its two major cash-generating jet programs — are slowly ramping up again.

 Boeing is preparing a MAX assembly line in Everett to complement the three in Renton.
-And in North Charleston, it now plans a second assembly line to allow production to ramp up to 8 planes per month.
+And in North Charleston, it now plans a second assembly line to allow production to ramp up to eight planes per month.

 “It speaks to the legacy of our company, our people, their commitment, dedication,” Calhoun said of the MAX’s recovery in Renton.
 “You have to get tested every now and then.
 I wish it wasn’t that way.
 But I think we’ve so far passed that test.”